What is Low-emissivity glass?

 Unfortunately, many older double glazed units do not contain low-emissivity glass and are therefore not energy-efficient.
 By replacing your existing window glass with low-e glazing, you can improve the energy efficiency of your home, reduce your monthly bills and decrease the size of your carbon footprint.
 Pilkington low-e glazing units can make your home more than twice as energy-efficient in comparison to older double glazing with no low-e coating.

-Pilkington offers a range of single, double, and triple glazed units incorporating low-e glass:
+Pilkington offers a range of single Low-emissivity glass products and also double and triple glazed units incorporating low-e glass:

 - Pilkington K Glass™